-During the early ninetees the awareness for the importance of ensuring product quality and compliance with national or international standards was on the rise both in Israel and around the world.
+The early nineties were characterized by increasing awareness in Israel and around the world for the importance of ensuring product quality and compliance with national or international standards.

-The purpose of these standards is first and foremost to ensure that products bearing standard emblems are of adequate quality, and that their use would not pose risks to health, safety or the environment.
+These standards are intended mainly to ensure that products bearing standard emblems are of adequate quality and that their use would not pose risks to health, safety or the environment.

-In the international trading system, products are required to meet standards or client's requirements. in order for the results of tests performed at laboratories in one country to be recognized in others, an international accreditation system is required for accrediting laboratories according to their capacity to perform tests at the required level.
-Such recognition may be extremely helpful in promoting export, particularly by helping exporters overcome non-tariff barriers in the target countries resulting from restricting standardization.
-The accreditation bodies in industrialized countries have formed a number of blocks.
-The most important of which are EA - European Union countries, and APLAC - the Asian and Pacific countries.
+In the international trading system, products are required to meet standards or client's requirements. in order for the results of tests performed at laboratories in one country to be recognized in other countries, an international accreditation system is required, accrediting laboratories according to their capacity to perform tests at the required level.
+Such recognition may be extremely helpful in promoting export, particularly by helping exporters overcome non-tariff barriers in the target countries resulting from limited standardization.
+The accreditation bodies in the industrialized nations have formed a number of blocks.
+The most important of which is EA - European Union countries, and APLAC - the Asian and Pacific countries.
 Each block sets the accreditation policy for the affiliated accrediting bodies and ensures their compliance with international standards and other requirements as determined.
 These organizations are part of ILAC (International Laboratory Accreditation Cooperation), whose function is to coordinate global accreditation policy and promote harmonization between the blocks.
 Israel has a mutual agreement with EA and is a full member of ILAC.

-A number of laws and regulations in Israel enable the authorities and government ministries to grant judicial validity to the tests performed at laboratories that have received their recognition.
-For example, the Standards Law, (1953) enables the Standards supervisor of the Ministry of Industry and Trade (today called Ministry of Economy and Industry) to designate a laboratory as an "approved laboratory".
+A number of laws and regulations in Israel empower the authorities and government ministries to grant legal force to the tests performed at laboratories that have received their recognition.
+For example, the Standards Law, (1953) empowers the official of the Ministry of Industry and Trade (today called Ministry of Economy and Industry) responsible for standardization to approve a laboratory as an "approved laboratory".
 The significance of the approval is that a test certificate provided by such a laboratory constitutes evidence of the compliance of a product with the Israeli standard.
-The approval of a laboratory's status requires that the tests be performed according to clear, uniform and internationally accepted rules.
+The approval of a laboratory's status requires that the tests be performed according to clear, uniform, and internationally accepted rules.

-In 1992, in preparation for the establishment of an accreditation system in Israel, meeting international standards and gaining international recognition, the Minister of Industry and Trade appointed a committee to examine the issue of the accreditation of laboratories.
+In 1992, in preparation for the establishment of an accreditation system in Israel, meeting international standards and gaining international recognition, the Minister of Industry and Trade appointed a committee to examine the issue of the laboratories accreditation.

-In August of the same year, the committee presented its recommendations, stating that there was an urgent need to establish a national system for the accreditation of laboratories.
-Following that statement, the Minister decided in 1993 to establish the Israel Laboratory Accreditation Authority (ISRAC); an Advisory committee was established and charged with developing the necessary infrastructure for ISRAC's activities and with initiating the process of accrediting laboratories.
+In August of the same year, the committee presented its recommendations, stating that there was an

+Urgent need to establish a national system for the accreditation of laboratories.
+Following, the Minister decided in 1993 to establish the Israel Laboratory Accreditation Authority (ISRAC); an Advisory Committee was established and charged with developing the necessary infrastructure for ISRAC's activities and with initiating the process of accrediting laboratories.
+In 1995 the committee

-In 1995 the committee began to accredit laboratories.
+Began to accredit laboratories.
 The committee's work led, in April 1997, to legislate the Israel Laboratory Accreditation Authority Law, 1997 (hereinafter "the Law").

-Among other aspects, the Law defines the following functions and authorities of ISRAC:
+Among other aspects, the Law defines the following functions and authorities for ISRAC:

-- To determine, with the Minister's authorization, the areas of accreditation in which it is active. - To define requirements for the accreditation of measurement, calibration and test laboratories. - To ensure that laboratories meet the requirements for accreditation and, accordingly, to continue or withdraw the accreditation of laboratories. - To serve as the exclusive representative of the state in all matters relating to mutual recognition of the accreditation systems of other countries or of international organizations. - To initiate supplementary activities to the accreditation of laboratories, such as training, publicity, guidance and the dissemination of related information.
+- To determine, with the Minister's authorization, the areas of accreditation in which it is active. - To define requirements for the accreditation of measurement, calibration, and test laboratories. - To ensure that laboratories meet the requirements for accreditation and, accordingly, to continue or

+Withdraw the accreditation of laboratories.

+• To serve as the exclusive representative of the state in all matters relating to mutual recognition of

+The accreditation systems of other countries or of international organizations.

+• To initiate supplementary activities to the accreditation of laboratories, such as training, publicity

+In addition, information.